addyosmani/backbone-fundamentals/backbone-fundamentals.md

 Once the application object has been initialized, we call `Backbone.history.start()` to route the initial URL.

 Next, we define our Layouts.
 A layout is a specialized type of view that directly extends `Marionette.ItemView`.
-This means its intended to render a single template and may or may not have a model (or `item`) associated with the template.
+This means it's intended to render a single template and may or may not have a model (or `item`) associated with the template.

 One of the main differences between a Layout and an `ItemView` is that the layout contains regions.
 When defining a Layout, we supply it with both a `template` and the regions that the template contains.
 After rendering the layout, we can display other views within the layout using the regions that were defined.

 In our TodoMVC Layout module below, we define Layouts for:

 * Header: where we can create new Todos
-* Footer: where we summarise how many Todos are remaining/have been completed
+* Footer: where we summarize how many Todos are remaining/have been completed

 This captures some of the view logic that was previously in our `AppView` and `TodoView`.